patelvishu05/SoftwareEngineering/README.md

 > While working on the project towards the end, we had issues running the app on personal devices.
 The app was working for only 1 of our Team Member.
 Issues may were because of the emulator.
+  We were able to circumvent this issue by installing Genymotion, an alternate Android Device Emulator.
+  Additionally, you will need to install a plugin for Genymotion in Android Studio to use the emulator.

 ## Contributors
 - Juan-Diaz Sada (Product Owner)